oci-labs/DeepGauge-ML-Demo/README.md

 1- run 'git clone https://github.com/oci-labs/DeepGauge-ML-Demo.git'

-2- go to the repository folder in the terminal
+2- go to the repository folder in a terminal

-3- run 'cd CustomEstimator'
+3- run 'jupyter notebook'

-4- run 'jupyter notebook'
+4- in the jupyter console, go to CustomEstimator folder and open gaugeReader.ipynb

-5- click on gaugeReader.ipynb to open the notebook
+5- run the whole document to install the required Python packages, download the images, and run the code blocks